What Can Home Appliance Insurance Do for Me?

 - Home appliance service contract from Choice Home Warranty: Less than $1 a day

-Start adding $1,150 for a new clothes washer and $975 for a new dryer, and the cost of maintaining a home quickly exceeds the annual service contract fee.
+Start adding other appliances, and the cost of maintaining a home quickly exceeds the annual service contract fee, which, for the average American homeowner, costs between $319 to $894.

-A service contract will cover the cost of your refrigerator, washer, dryer and many other common household appliances, potentially saving you a considerable amount of money over the lifespan of your home’s equipment.
+Most home appliance insurance companies offer service contracts that cover the cost of your refrigerator, washer, dryer and many other common household appliances, potentially saving you a considerable amount of money over the lifespan of your home’s equipment.

 A home appliance insurance plan can also make your house more attractive to potential buyers by driving up the selling price or reducing the time your house sits on market.
 Since home warranty plans are paid in advance, a potential buyer can feel assured that they will not be unpleasantly surprised with an expensive appliance failure or repair bill upon purchasing the home.